LeeRichi/minishell/README.md

 //Feb 3 //Feb 5 found out this is actually handled
 - [x] ls |>infile ls > outfile

+//this one should print ambiguous redirect, however, the exectution should have been done
+- [x] echo "hello" > afile | echo hi > $random > random

 - [] ..more(replace this)

 //Feb 5 $dollar sign